KabirKanha/entry-management-system/README.md

 ## Walk-Through

-When a visitor opens the [entry management software](http://entry-management-system-kka.firebaseapp.com/), he/she is faced with a *bouncing ball* loading screen that bridges the loading delay very smoothly.
+When a visitor opens the [entry management software](http://entry-management-system-kka.firebaseapp.com/), they are faced with a *bouncing ball* loading screen that bridges the loading delay very smoothly.

 ![Loader](public/Images/Screenshots/1_Loading.png)
 <br><br>